decioneto/booked/README.md

 - Favorite your most liked books;
 - Discover other books from those that you liked;
 - Find out were they are avalable for sell;
-- Chose between light and dark mode.
+- Chose between light and dark mode;
+- Fully responsive and accessible

 ## My process